 3.1.
 Plant height

-The enrichment of biochar ate varying doses influenced both rice and wheat growth.
+The enrichment of biochar at varying doses influenced both rice and wheat growth.
 The values were higher under biochar-enriched treatments, showing that increasing B availability will improve the crop growth at all stages (Table 2).
-In rice, the values under BC-B 1.00 at harvest (121.85) were 11.79% 4.15 % and 2.28% higher than B 0.50, 0.75 and B 1.00, respectively.
-Among the treatments with only Borax, values increased with increasing B dose, where B 1.00 recorded 9.29% and 1.82% higher values compared to B 0.50 and B 0.75 respectively.
-Among the treatments with enriched biochar, BC-B 0.75 and BC-B 1.00 performed superior, however the increase from BC-B 0.75 to BC-B 1.00 was less, showing a decreasing response at higher dosage levels.
+In rice, the values under BC-B 1.00 at harvest (121.85) were 11.79% 4.15 % and 2.28% higher than B 0.50, 0.75, and B 1.00, respectively.
+Among the treatments with only Borax, values increased with increasing B dose, where B 1.00 recorded 9.29% and 1.82% higher values compared to B 0.50 and B 0.75, respectively.
+Among the treatments with enriched biochar, BC-B 0.75 and BC-B 1.00 performed superior, the increase from BC-B 0.75 to BC-B 1.00 was less, showing a decreasing response at higher dosage levels.
 However, in wheat, the trend varied, where BC-B 0.75 was higher in wheat.
-The treatment BC-B 0.75 recorded 9.32%, 5.89% and 5.19% higher values than B 0.50, B 0.75 and 1.00, respectively.
-Among the treatments which received only B, B 1.00 observed 3.94% and 0.66% higher values than B 0.50 and B 0.75, respectively.
+The treatment BC-B 0.75 recorded 9.32%, 5.89%, and 5.19% higher values than B 0.50, B 0.75, and 1.00, respectively.
+Among the treatments, which received only B, B 1.00 observed 3.94% and 0.66% higher values than B 0.50 and B 0.75, respectively.
 However, BC-B 1.00 showed a 3.05% decrease compared to BC-B 0.75, indicating reduced efficiency at higher B enrichment.
-The sole application of biochar (BC only) improved the height in comparison to control however remained inferior to combined BC-B treatments.
-The results align with study conducted by Wang et al. (2016), they also observed an increase in plant growth with the addition of biochar, which was attributed to the nuanced nutrient retention and improved soil structure.
-Rafique et al. (2017) and Cong et al. (2023) also observed an increased nutrient availability and soil moisture retention by biochar addition will significantly lead to increased plant growth.
-The results also align with study conducted by Shetty & Prakash (2020), who observed increased rice plant height with biochar application, due to the alleviation of aluminium toxicity and improved B mobility in acidic soils.
-From the findings, it can be observed that BC-B 0.75 is more effective sole boron and sole biochar application.
+The sole application of biochar (BC only) improved the height in comparison to the control however remained inferior to combined BC-B treatments.
+The results align with a study conducted by Wang et al. (2016), who also observed an increase in plant growth with the addition of biochar, which was attributed to the nuanced nutrient retention and improved soil structure.
+Rafique et al. (2017) and Cong et al. (2023) also observed that an increased nutrient availability and soil moisture retention by biochar addition will significantly lead to increased plant growth.
+The results also align with a study conducted by Shetty & Prakash (2020), who observed increased rice plant height with biochar application, due to the alleviation of aluminium toxicity and improved B mobility in acidic soils.
+From the findings, it can be observed that BC-B 0.75 is more effective than sole boron and sole biochar application.

 Table 2.
-Effect of boron enriched biochar on plant height of rice and wheat at various stages of crop growth
+Effect of boron-enriched biochar on the plant height of rice and wheat at various stages of crop growth